Aliases for PSMD5 Gene

 GeneCards Summary for PSMD5 Gene

 PSMD5 (Proteasome 26S Subunit, Non-ATPase 5) is a Protein Coding gene.
-Among its related pathways are Immune System and Signaling by GPCR.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include binding and protein binding involved in protein folding.

 UniProtKB/Swiss-Prot for PSMD5 Gene

 Acts as a chaperone during the assembly of the 26S proteasome, specifically of the base subcomplex of the PA700/19S regulatory complex (RC).
 In the initial step of the base subcomplex assembly is part of an intermediate PSMD5:PSMC2:PSMC1:PSMD2 module which probably assembles with a PSMD10:PSMC4:PSMC5:PAAF1 module followed by dissociation of PSMD5.